nzdevs/code-of-conduct/code-of-conduct.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, DevOps NZ Admins may take any action they deem appropriate, up to and including expulsion from all DevOps NZ spaces and identification of the participant as a harasser to other DevOps NZ members or the general public.
+If a participant engages in harassing behavior, NZ Devs Admins may take any action they deem appropriate, up to and including expulsion from all NZ Devs spaces and identification of the participant as a harasser to other NZ Devs members or the general public.